Kevin J Worthen

-Kevin J Worthen (born April 15, 1956) has been the 13th president of Brigham Young University (BYU) since 2014.
-From 2010 to 2021, he also served as an area seventy in the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Kevin J Worthen (born April 15, 1956) is an American professor who served as the 13th president of Brigham Young University (BYU) from 2014 to 2023.
+From 2010 to 2021, he also served as an area seventy in The Church of Jesus Christ of Latter-day Saints (LDS Church).
 Worthen served previously at BYU as the Advancement Vice President and as dean of the J. Reuben Clark Law School (JRCL).

-Education and Law Experience
+In 2023, Worthen was appointed as both the Michael Doyle and Bunny Winter Distinguished Visiting Professor of Law and a Senior Research Scholar at Yale Law School and the first BYU Wheatley Institute Distinguished Fellow in Constitutional Government.
+He also continues to hold the Hugh W. Colton Professor of Law position at BYU Law School.

+Early life and career

-The youngest of four children, Worthen is a native of Carbon County, Utah born in Dragerton, Utah and raised in Price, Utah.
+The youngest of four children, Worthen was born in Dragerton, Utah and raised in Price, Utah.
 He served as an LDS missionary in Monterrey, Mexico.
 Worthen earned an associate degree from the College of Eastern Utah (CEU), where he was co-captain of the varsity basketball team and graduated co-valedictorian in 1978.
 While at CEU, Worthen worked summers as a coal miner.
 He graduated summa cum laude with a bachelor's degree in political science from BYU in 1979.

 In 1982, Worthen graduated summa cum laude from BYU's JRCL at the top of his class.
 He earned the distinction of Order of the Coif.
 Following graduation, he clerked for Judge Malcolm Wilkey of the United States Court of Appeals for the D.C.
 Circuit, and for Justice Byron White of the United States Supreme Court.
 He practiced law in Phoenix, Arizona from 1984 to 1987 with the law firm of Jennings, Strouss & Salmon.
 While practicing law in Arizona, Worthen found that he was very interested in the history of laws, leading him to consider teaching law.